awsdocs/iam-user-guide/doc_source/access_policies.md

 ### Multiple Statements and Multiple Policies<a name="policies-syntax-multiples"></a>

-If you want to define more than one permission for an entity \(user, group, or role\), you can use multiple statements in a single policy\.
+If you want to define more than one permission for an entity \(user or role\), you can use multiple statements in a single policy\.
 You can also attach multiple policies\.
 If you try to define multiple permissions in a single statement, your policy might not grant the access that you expect\.
 As a best practice, break up policies by resource type\.

 Because of the [limited size of policies](reference_iam-quotas.md), it might be necessary to use multiple policies for more complex permissions\.
 It's also a good idea to create functional groupings of permissions in a separate customer managed policy\.
 For example, Create one policy for IAM user management, one for self\-management, and another policy for S3 bucket management\.
 Regardless of the combination of multiple statements and multiple policies, AWS [evaluates](reference_policies_evaluation-logic.md) your policies the same way\.